 UK investors can't ignore Brexit.
 Brexit will be one of the most important drivers of return in your portfolio over the next few years, so it is worth getting your portfolio prepared.
 Unfortunately nobody knows how Brexit will unfold and so you have to manage this uncertainty by considering the alternatives and their likelihood.
 Here we provide a structured approach (and a spreadsheet!) that helps you decide which outcomes are most likely and position your portfolio in line with your beliefs.

 The further ahead we look the more conditionals we have to assume, so this is a very crude map of the future path of Brexit.
-The key date will be November 2018 by which time the EU says a deal must be agreed.
-If this does not happen the next EU Council meeting is December 13-14 after which diplomats have said it is "too late" to agree a deal before Brexit Day on March 29th.
-This will determine whether the UK is entering a no-deal scenario or not.
+A key date was November 2018 by which time the EU said a deal must be agreed.

 - December 13-14: Last EU Council meeting of 2018.
 If a deal is on the table it has to be agreed by more than half the leaders of member states representing at least 20 of the other 27 EU countries.

 - March 29 2019: Brexit Day when the UK officially leaves the EU.
 If there is a deal then a 21 month transition period would begin.
 If not then the UK will "crash out" of the EU.

 - December 31 2020: End of transition period (if no-deal was avoided).

 If a deal is agreed it has to be ratified by Parliament.
 If a deal is ratified then it will be implemented, and there will probably be a smoother Brexit with the transition period lasting until the end of 2020.
 However, the outcome is much more uncertain if the government's deal, or lack of a deal, is not ratified.